 Mt.
 Kanchenjunga, Kanchenjunga Central, Kanchenjunga South & Yalung Khang View.

-Kanchenjunga Base Camp Trek videos and Photos.
+Kanchenjunga Base Camp Trek Detail Itinerary

 A representative from Visit Himalaya Treks with the company’s display board will greet you outside the arrival terminal and transfer you to your Hotel.
 (Overnight at Hotel)